When I told Maria that I thought we needed to test her testosterone levels, her response was, “Testosterone? Isn’t that only an issue for men!”

 Additional health concerns that can result from too much testosterone include acne, insulin resistance, obesity, diabetes, heart disease, high blood pressure and high cholesterol.

 Tips for Balancing Testosterone Naturally

-These tips bear repeating since some of them have been shown to directly influence testosterone levels.
+Hormones are all quite similar in terms of what impacts proper balance, so many of these tips may sound familiar.
+However, these suggestions bear repeating since some of them have been shown to directly influence testosterone levels.
 While much of the human research on testosterone is conducted in men, I believe these tips are just as effective for women when working towards hormonal balance.

 Regular exercise is a crucial component to a healthy lifestyle.
 Research has also shown that exercise can boost testosterone.
 The results of one study in obese men suggested that increasing physical activity was more beneficial than a weight loss diet in increasing testosterone levels.